JieGroup/GenAI/docs/source/diffusion/index.md

   - **Upsampling**
     - `Conv2d(width, width, kernel_size=(3, 3), stride=(1, 1), padding=(1, 1))`: Increases spatial dimensions.

 The dataset we use here is [Butterflies dataset](https://huggingface.co/datasets/huggan/smithsonian_butterflies_subset).
+It consists of 1000 images for butterflies from different species.
 We need to resize them for training.

 ``` python
 from datasets import load_dataset